Why gamification? Benefits, results and pitfalls

 A game is often not easy, especially the further you go in the game.
 The last level is often the hardest.
 Yet players don't give up.
 They want to reach that next level and keep going, a trait that is also very useful in real life.

-Be 32% faster at bringing in sales representatives
+32% faster at recruiting sales representatives

 30% shorter sales cycle

-20% higher lead conversion rate
+20% higher lead conversion

-13% more representatives meeting annual quota
+13% more sales representatives who meet their annual quotas

 Streck, H. (2016) Gamification: De Kracht Van Beleving.
 Amsterdam: Futuro Uitgevers.